 You say, "How can I personally do that as a Christian?
-How can I uphold the truth?"^[2] Here are eight practical ways we can uphold the truth...

-First, by believing it.
+How can I uphold the truth?"2 First, by believing it.
 You can't uphold what you don't believe.
 In Acts 24:14 Paul testified, "I do serve the God of our fathers, believing everything that is in accordance with the Law, and that is written in the Prophets."